Diablo III: Music

 Russell Brower wrote the original score for the game, with additional music being composed by Derek Duke, Glenn Stafford, Joseph Lawrence, Neal Acree, Laurence Juber, and Edo Guidotti.
 When composing for the orchestra, Brower tried to respect the Wagnerian style from the expansion to the second game in the series, Lord of Destruction.
 The Overture is considered the main theme of the game and it has been performed by the Eminence Symphony Orchestra, and was released on iTunes in 2009, as a single.
 A similar composition was used in the cinematic teaser trailer of the game.
 The Tristram theme from the first Diablo, also used in Diablo II, is present in Diablo III with some changes..
 Irish choral ensemble Anúna feature on the soundtrack.
-A full soundtrack was released on iTunes at the same time of the game's release, as well as part of the Collector's Edition of the game.
+A full soundtrack was released on iTunes on May 15, 2012, the same day as the game, as well as on CD as part of the Collector's Edition of the game.